-The Autumn 2002 - Spring 2003 saline inflows have had a positive effect on the oxygen conditions in the deep basins of the Southern and Eastern Baltic.
-In the Southern Baltic Proper, oxygen levels are close 1995 levels, shortly after the last inflow.
-Hydrogen sulphide is still present in the East Gotland Basin, though in smaller amounts than in 2000 - 2002.
-The Northern Baltic Proper, West Gotland Basin and Gulf of Finland are badly affected by hydrogen sulphide.
+The Autumn 2002 - Spring 2003 saline inflows had a positive effect on the oxygen conditions in the deep basins of the Southern and Eastern Baltic.
+Conditions start to return to the pre-inflow state, however, with the return of hydrogen sulphide to the Bornholm Basin and Gdansk Deep.